KathyReid/buzzconf-2015-presentation/transcript.md

 ## Early computers

+This might seem counter-intuitive, but in order to look forward to the future of development platforms, I'm going to start by taking an historical perspective.

 SLIDE: Betty Jennings and Frances Bilas working on ENIAC

 As most people in the audience would know, early computing platforms  - from around the 1930s to the 1940s - were physically large, taking up entire buildings or floors of buildings.
 Here, we can see Betty Jennings and Frances Bilas working on an early computer called ENIAC - the Electrical Numeric Integrator and Calculator.
 Using vacuum tubes for logical processing, these platforms had a very large physical footprint.